-NPAC SMS issues M-SET response.

 NPAC SMS replies to M-ACTION with success or failure and reasons for failure.
 If the action fails, no modifications are applied.

-If the last M-ACTION was successful, the NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus update to canceled to the old service provider SOA.
+If the last M-ACTION was successful, the NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus update to cancelled to the old service provider SOA.

 If the last M-ACTION was successful, the old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS sends, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus update to canceled to the new service provider SOA.
+NPAC SMS sends, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus update to cancelled to the new service provider SOA.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.